Dark Walker in the Early Universe: A Strongly Coupled Sector Model: Abstract

 \section{Abstract}

 We explore the phenomenology of the ``Dark Walker''---an $\text{SU}(3)$ theory with eight flavors of massless fundamental fermions in the dark sector.
-During inflation, its walking dynamics generate primordial non-Gaussianities through the exchange of unparticles, while accounting for the current dark matter relic abundance if the resulting massive pseudoscalars behave as strongly interacting massive particles (SIMPs).
-This provides a simple yet concrete example of a strongly coupled sector during inflation.
+During inflation, its walking dynamics generate primordial non-Gaussianities through the exchange of unparticles, while accounting for the current dark matter relic abundance if we consider freeze-in of Dark Walker coupled to the Standard Model through the Higgs portal.
+This provides a simple yet predictive example linking strongly coupled inflationary dynamics to present-day dark matter.

 {\bf Introduction.}---Assuming that the early universe underwent a phase of cosmic inflation, fields that weakly couple to the inflaton can play a crucial role in shaping the primordial non-Gaussianities---also referred to as cosmological correlators.
 One possible origin of scalar perturbations during inflation is the presence of composite particles, which arise from strongly coupled dynamics among more elementary constituents, similar to the mechanisms in quantum chromodynamics (QCD) and models of the composite Higgs.
 This scenario has been far less explored compared to the more conventional treatments of cosmological correlators involving fundamental particle exchanges.
 For recent developments in this direction, see, for example, \cite{Green:2013rd,Baumgart:2021ptt,Aoki:2023tjm,Chakraborty:2025myb,Pimentel:2025rds}.